txje/Unicycler/sample_data/README.md

 ### High-depth long read hybrid assembly

-`unicycler -1 short_reads_1.fastq.gz -2 short_reads_2.fastq.gz -l long_reads_low_depth.fastq.gz -o output_dir`
+`unicycler -1 short_reads_1.fastq.gz -2 short_reads_2.fastq.gz -l long_reads_high_depth.fastq.gz -o output_dir`

 This command will assemble the short reads along using long reads of approximately 20x depth.
-In this case, all parts of the plasmids are represented in a number of long reads, so there is definitely sufficient information to complete the assemblies.
+In this case, all parts of the plasmids are represented in a number of long reads, so there is sufficient information to complete the assemblies.
 Accordingly, you should now see that the assembly produces just three contigs: one for each plasmid.